Harald-U/istio-handson/workshop/exercise6.md

         app: articles
     ```

-    If you check the application in Kiali you will see errors:
+    If you check the application in Kiali you will see errors, but this may take several minutes:

      ![kiali auth pol](../images/kiali-auth-pol.png)